Matthew R. Shapiro

 Matthew has an undergraduate degree in Computer Science and Engineering from the University of Connecticut ranking first in his graduating class in the school of engineering.
 He wrote his honors thesis on a Method for Quantitative Analysis of the Software Defect Life Cycle.

 - Activision Blizzard, Inc. et al. v.
 Acceleration Bay LLC (PTAB, Fed.
-Cir.): Represent three global computer gaming companies, including Electronic Arts and Activision Blizzard, on appeal from multiple petitions for inter partes review challenging three patents related to broadcasting information over computer networks.
+Cir.): Represented three global computer gaming companies, including Electronic Arts and Activision Blizzard, on appeal and during the underlying inter partes review proceedings challenging three patents related to broadcasting information over computer networks.

 - Imperium IP Holdings (Cayman), Ltd. v.
 Samsung Electronics Co., Ltd. (E.D.
 Tex., PTAB, Fed.
-Cir.): Defended client as lead technical associate for one of three asserted patents during jury trial resulting in a jury finding the patent invalid, and represented client in inter partes review proceeding related to same patent resulting in a finding of invalidity for all challenged claims.
+Cir.): Defended client as lead technical associate for one of three asserted patents during jury trial resulting in a jury finding of invalidity, and represented client through appeal of an inter partes review proceeding related to same patent, resulting in a finding of all challenged claims unpatentable.

 - A Leading Provider of Multimedia Control Devices (E.D.
 Tex.): Defended against alleged infringement of network-based lighting control products by a non-practicing entity.